-Being from the South, I’m pretty familiar with pork barbecue.
+Growing up in the south, I’m pretty familiar with pork barbecue.
 I’m also familiar with the fact that most commercially available versions from barbecue places have high fructose corn syrup or other non-foods in their sauce.

-For our family, one Boston Butt will easily spread 3-4 meals of leftovers and the kids love it.
+For our family, one Boston butt will easily spread to 3-4 meals of leftovers and the kids love it.
 We’ve even done barbecue omelets with leftovers.
-If you’ve never tried Boston Butt before, I’d encourage you to try this recipe.
+If you’ve never tried Boston butt before, I’d encourage you to try this recipe.

-- Thinly slice onions and place in bottom of a 6-quart or larger slow-cooker.
+- Thinly slice the onions and place them in the bottom of a 6-quart or larger slow cooker.

-- Rinse the boston butt and place on top of the onions.
+- Rinse the Boston butt and place it on top of the onions.

-- Sprinkle with spices and pour the whole can of pineapple juice over it.
-If using fresh pineapple, peel core and thin chop the pineapple and place over pork.
+- Pour the whole can of pineapple over it.
+If using fresh pineapple, peel, core, and thin chop the pineapple and place over pork.

-- Put lid on crock pot and cook on low for 10-12 hours or until fork tender.
+- Put the lid on the slow cooker and cook on low for 10-12 hours or until fork tender.
 Don't open until at least 8 hours and then check for tenderness.